BEYOND THE NEW BOOKS

 Yale added a new book to the series list early in 2020.
 'Edward the Confessor' by Tom Licence was published on 11 August 2020 in the UK on 29 September 2020 in North America.

 FORTHCOMING ENGLISH MONARCHS SERIES TITLES

 George IV is the most recent monarch to have a biography in the series.
 After George IV and yet to be written are biographies of, in sequence, William IV; Victoria; Edward VII; George V; Edward VIII; George VI and Elizabeth II.
-There are convincing arguments that the series will not see biographies of the 20th Century monarchs, certainly not Elizabeth II, who is still living.
+There are convincing arguments that the series will not see biographies of the 20th Century monarchs.
 Some government Cabinet papers are embargoed up to fifty years (others for a shorter period) and therefore not available for researchers.
 Records in private hands often find their way to library collections but also are put under embargo either for a period of time or while any nominated individual is still living.
 For these reasons alone the level of inquiry necessary for a successful Yale biography is thwarted.

 However there are some gaps to fill for earlier monarchs.
-Of the remaining six unpublished reigns, Henry III, Elizabeth I and James VI & I are known to be in various stages of preparation.
-Therefore only three reigns are lacking a biographer: the two Charles’ and William & Mary.
+Of the remaining five unpublished reigns only Elizabeth I is known to be in preparation.
+Therefore only four reigns are lacking a biographer: James IV & I, the two Charles’ and William & Mary.